studio-asd/pkg/postgres/README.md

 ## Disclaimer

-This package doesn't guarantee full backwards compatibility between `stdlib` and `jackq/pgx` because `gpx` use a lot of custom error inside the package itself.
+This package doesn't guarantee full backwards compatibility between `stdlib` and `jackq/pgx` because `pgx` use a lot of custom error inside the package itself.
 For example, `sql.ErrNoRows` is `pgx.ErrNoRows` in `pgx`.
 We tried to convert this back in some cases, but not all.

 ## Testing